David S. Baxter: LDS Church service

-Baxter was called as an bishop at age 25.
-He later served as a counselor in a stake presidency, as president of the Ipswich England Stake and as a counselor in the presidency of the England London Mission.
+Baxter was called as a bishop at age 25.
+He later served as a counselor in a stake presidency, as president of the Ipswich England Stake, and as a counselor in the presidency of the England London Mission.
 From 2002 to 2006 he was an area seventy, which included serving as a counselor in the presidency of the church's Europe West Area from 2004 to 2006.
 After his call as general authority, Baxter served as a counselor in the church's New Zealand/Pacific Islands Area and then as president of the Pacific Area, each based in Auckland, New Zealand.
 In 2012, he addressed the church's general conference and focused on single parents, "Please never feel that you are in some kind of second-tier, subcategory of church membership, somehow less entitled to the Lord's blessings than others.
 In the kingdom of God, there are no second-class citizens.".

 In 2009, Baxter was diagnosed with brain cancer after suffering a seizure while touring a mission in Australia.
 He underwent brain surgery and radiation therapy for the treatment of this illness.
 As a result, he was released from the area presidency, returned to Salt Lake for medical treatment, and was placed on medical leave from his assignments.
-Following some treatment and recovery, he resumed service at church headquarters, but has since again been placed on medical leave.
+Following some treatment and recovery, he resumed service at church headquarters, but was later again placed on medical leave.
+As of 1 August 2025, he was released from active service and designated as an emeritus general authority.

-Personal life
+Personal life and death

-After returning from his mission, Baxter and his wife were married and they are the parents of four children.
-Dianne passed away on March 25, 2022, at the age of 66.
+After returning from his mission, Baxter and his wife were married and they were the parents of four children.
+Dianne died on 25 March 2022, at the age of 66.

+Baxter died in Devizes, Wiltshire on 9 September 2025, at the age of 70.